jordan-loeser/pixiedust/apps/renderer/README.md

 An Express server that can render pixiedust applets as animated `.webp` or `.gif` files.

 > [!NOTE]
 > The applet scheduler is currently hard-coded to rotate through a select set of NYC subway stations.
+To deploy your own applet schedule, fork this repository and modify the list of applets registered in index.ts.

 ### Endpoints